jackson-family/he-gave-me-my-ears/content/2012-10-23-the-master-healer.md

 impediment.
 The blind man&#x02bc;s brain receives the signals from his newly restored eyesight and immediately recognizes what it&#x02bc;s seeing, Jesus, his friends, the man&#x02bc;s parents, etc, all people that he&#x02bc;d never before been able to see.
-The fact that Jesus&#x02bc; miracles can overcome all of the disadvantages of being born with a missing sense and restore them perfectly is a testimony to me that He is indeed the Master Healer.
+The fact that Jesus&#x02bc; miracles can overcome all the disadvantages of being born with a missing sense and restore them perfectly is a testimony to me that He is indeed the Master Healer.